 This exhaustive list does not have to be followed word for word.
 We appreciate that trekkers have their own preference regarding clothing, but we hope this list will ensure nothing is overlooked.
+Here is a page with a lot of important Kilimanjaro Information. and read some REVIEWS form our trips.

 Shorts: (light weight) good for hiking while at lower elevations.
 Nylon or synthetic fabrics are best and you will only need one pair.